-Mantra Meditation is one of the most followed types of meditation practices.
+It is one of the most followed meditation practices.
 According to neuroscience, mantras have a profound effect on both the mind and the body.
-They are repeated sounds that have been proven by several neuroscientists to have an impact on various elements of our lives.
-Therefore, chanting mantras while in meditation is found to be very effective for concentration and focus.
-Here’s a complete in-depth delve into the Ancient Science of Mantras and how it can uplift your entire spiritual being.
+They are repeated sounds that several neuroscientists have proved to have an impact on various elements of our lives.
+Therefore, chanting mantras while in meditation is very effective for concentration and focus.
+Here’s a complete in-depth delve into the Ancient Science of Mantras and how they can uplift your entire spiritual being.

-Also, the video mentioned below will walk you through the whole process of Mantra Meditation in depth and detail.
+Also, the video shared below will walk you through the whole process of Mantra Meditation in depth and detail.